 Glen Rhodes shared a very cool scene, that allowed you to check out all the peculiarities of the Realtime Global Illumination in Unity 5.
-In case you’ve missed it, 80.lv gives a brief overview of this technology and the way you can build it all together.

 The scene was created by Glen Rhodes, a prolific game developer with a special love for Unity 5.
 Using simple assets he created a very detailed and incredibly lovely environment with lots of cool lighting effects.
 The scene uses the standard shader with physically based lighting and a lot of dynamic lighting changes.
 Everything in this scene is available directly out of the box from Unity 5 (except for some minor visual effects).
 As the author notes, nothing is baked here.
 Everything is realtime and truly global.

 The biggest scene is there’s actually a great tutorial available for this scene.

 It’s a very beginner tutorial that looks at how to set up the realtime global illumination, how to use the procedural built-in skybox to create a day/night cycle and how to create a reflective flat surface using the built-in reflection probes.